-The Central West Group aims to have one activity each month from February to November.
-This avoids the Christmas period and most of the summer heat and bushfire danger period.
+The Central West Group aims to have one activity each month during spring and autumn.
+This avoids the Christmas period and most of the summer heat, bushfire danger period and winter cold.
 The activities program is developed from members' suggestions and interests, and members are advised of forthcoming activities by email or mail.
 The program details are also available in the Members Only section of this website.

 Some members are keen gardeners and welcome the opportunity to visit Australian plants gardens in the differing climatic zones within the region: from high country frosty, snowy gardens to low country hot, dry gardens; from formal styles to bush styles.
 So much can be learned about growing Australian plants by seeing and hearing how they perform in gardens.